 UMHB understands that many victims have a strong desire for their report of sexual violence to be treated confidentially.
-If you request that your name not be disclosed to the accused person or that the university not investigate or take disciplinary action against the accused person, university officials will carefully consider your request and honor it if possible.
+If a student requests that his or her name not be disclosed to the accused person or that the University not investigate or take disciplinary action against the accused person, the University will carefully consider the request and honor it if possible.

-If the university determines that it can keep your report confidential, all reasonable steps will still be taken to respond to your complaint consistent with your request.
-For example, it may be helpful to make changes to your housing situation, class schedule, etc. Any request for confidentiality can be withdrawn at any time, and the university will proceed to investigate your report fully and take appropriate action.
+If the university determines that it can keep a report confidential, all reasonable steps will still be taken to respond to the complaint consistent with the request for confidentiality.
+For example, it may be helpful to make changes to a housing situation, class schedule, etc. Any request for confidentiality can be withdrawn at any time, and the university will proceed to investigate the report fully and take appropriate action.

 However, honoring a request not to reveal a victim’s name to the accused person, not to conduct an investigation, or not to punish the accused person will limit the university’s ability to respond fully to the assault and take any appropriate disciplinary action.
-There are situations in which the university must override a request for confidentiality in order to meet its obligations under federal law to provide an educational environment which is safe and free from sexual violence.
-If the person you accuse has been accused before of committing similar acts or if the circumstances indicate that the accused person is likely to harm others, the university may have to investigate your report and take appropriate action to make the campus safe.
-If an investigation must take place, the information you report will be shared only on a need-to-know basis.
+There are situations in which the university must override a request for confidentiality in order to meet its obligations under federal law to provide an educational environment, which is safe and free from sexual violence.
+If the accused person has been accused before of committing similar acts or if the circumstances indicate that the accused person is likely to harm others, the university may have to investigate the report and take appropriate action to make the campus safe.
+If an investigation must take place, the information reported will be shared only on a need-to-know basis.

 email@example.com • (254) 295-4527